Azure/azure-iot-device-ecosystem/get_started/openwrt-honeybee-c.md

 # Step 1: Prerequisites

 You should have the following items ready before beginning the process:
--   Computer with a Git client installed so that you can access the azure-iot-sdks code on GitHub.
+-   Computer with a Git client installed so that you can access the azure-iot-sdk-c code on GitHub.
   - HoneyBee Repeater board.
   - Ubuntu x86 machine (for cross compiling)
 -   [Setup your IoT hub](../setup_iothub.md)